joehand/are-you-around/readme.md

 # Are you around?

 Let your friends know if you are around!
 Publish your status so friends can subscribe.

-Electron app that uses a [hypercore](https://github.com/mafintosh/hypercore). to manage your status updates.
 All status updates are sent directly to your friends via peer to peer networks.

-Your status updates are saved in a local level database, `.aya.db` (aya = are you around).
-If you delete the database your account name & key will be reset.

 Development Status: **Very unstable.**